sdauby/credit-pricing/README.md

 ### 3.6.1 Pricer

 `Pricer` is an interface for objects which manage the pricing of a collection of instruments.
-The `requests()` pure virtual function returns the identifiers of the model objects required to price the instruments.
 The `pvs()` pure virtual function takes a `Container` reference and returns a map from `InstrumentId` to (pv,currency) pairs.
-The `Container` is expected to contain objects for all the identifiers returned by `requests()`.

 ### 3.6.2 S3Pricer